abrazisaeid/GPIO_Zynq7020/README.md

 This function, use for showing which pis is Ip=nput and which pin is output and for this aim we use it.

+* SetupInterruptSystem()

+  this function is for activation of interrupt of the system and it contains several functions for init interrupt.

 it will continue as soon as possible.